Are you a single parent to a child ages 6-14?

 Mentoring 4 Kids is a Free, Non-Sectarian Program

-The Judith and Jack Rosenberg Mentoring 4 Kids program provides same-gender role-models for a children who has lost a significant care-giver through death or divorce.
+The Judith and Jack Rosenberg Mentoring 4 Kids program provides same gender role models for a children who have lost a significant care-giver through death or divorce.
 This is a free, non-sectarian program for children and teens between the ages of 6-14, that helps fill a void in the child’s life and strengthens the family.
 Over the last 20 years, M4K has strengthened and enriched the lives of children and inspired brighter futures.

 We will match your child with a thoroughly screened and trained, same-gender role model who will provide guidance, support and friendship.
 Your child and mentor will share in a wide range of community-based activities, including M4K quarterly outings.
 The outings are fun for everyone!
 The mentors and children meet the other participants in the program while enjoying one of our organized events such as bowling, mini-golf, pottery painting or fun depot.